mjourard/mjourard.github.io/blogs/standup-stories/_posts/2021-12-09-terraforming-our-infrastructure-p2.md

 ---

 TODO: proof read

+TODO: add table of contents that can be added to all posts in this series

 [Link to part one]({% post_url /standup-stories/2021-11-07-terraforming-our-infrastructure-p1 %})

 A quick update article on some issues we've encountered while ramping up on Terraform as well as how we solved them.